In the comments to this post, Bob says

 - In other words, if we get rich fast enough, our overall situation will improve, even as we damage the planet.

-- I think that prevention is better than adaption/mitigation, e.g., it's easier to prevent than clean up an oil spill.
+- I think that mitigation is better than adaption, e.g., it's easier to avoid than clean up an oil spill.

 - We don't know the impacts of global warming, so perhaps it's better to prevent it (the precautionary principle).

-- We can practice both prevention and adaption.
+- We can practice both mitigation and adaption.
 There's no need to choose between them.